remnoteio/twtterbotplugin/README.md

 #### Twitter "Save" Commands:

-Message @rem_note "save" or "save to" to save to your knowledge base.
+Message @RemNoteBot "save" or "save to" to save to your knowledge base.
 Optionally specify the save location in RemNote:

-- @rem_note save
+- @RemNoteBot save
-- @rem_note save to "Reading List"
+- @RemNoteBot save to "Reading List"

 #### Twitter "Learn" Commands:

-Message @rem_note "learn" to auto-generate flashcards.
+Message @RemNoteBot "learn" to auto-generate flashcards.
 Optionally specify a question that you want to learn.

 Example:
 On Twitter, as a reply to a tweet:

-> @rem_note learn "What is the mitochondria?"
+> @RemNoteBot learn "What is the mitochondria?"

 This is auto generated in RemNote: